About John

 I am originally from Belfast, now living in Dublin.
 I am an architect but have swapped the pencil and drawing board for a pen and keyboard.

 I grew up in west Belfast, born in 1967, through the thick of ‘The Troubles’.
-In the 1970s strikes were called, leaving us without gas or electricity and food was in short supply as delivery drivers refused to enter the Falls Road.
+In the 1970s strikes were commonplace, leaving us without gas or electricity and food was in short supply as delivery drivers refused to enter the Falls Road.
 Nevertheless, I had a very happy childhood growing up and loved my parents, two brothers and a beautiful sister, sadly now departed.

 I found work, after leaving school at 16, in an architects company in Belfast, before moving to England at the age of 20 to work and study.
-I became a chartered architect before moving back to Ireland in 1999, where I worked for architecture firms and a development company, while continuing to write two plays and two books of poetry.
+I became a chartered architect before moving back to Ireland in 1999, where I worked for architecture firms and a development company, while continuing to write plays and poetry.
 I was short-listed for a play-writing competition run by a national theatre, finishing in second place.

 Some of my architectural work can be viewed on https://jamtravelogue.com/architecture